-- Freehand Practice on the Pavement – Children can practice writing letters or words freehand, either using big chalk, or painting with water or chalk paint.
+- Freehand Practice on the Pavement – Children can practise writing letters or words freehand, either using big chalk or painting with water or chalk paint.

 - Upright Writing – It can also be great for children’s physical development to practice largescale upright writing.
 This activity can be done with paint on a large wall or easel, or with window pens or foam paint on a large window.

 For older children, using the outdoors can be an inspiration for poetry or story writing.
 To get started, teachers can help children come up with a list of words to describe what they see, hear, smell, taste or feel.
 They can then put it together and come up with a class poem.
 Alternatively, children can come up with their own poems using the word bank they have created.

 Similarly, children can use a garden, forest or other outdoor areas as the setting for their story.
 They might even create animal characters based on animals that they see.
 Older children can write several drafts and develop a final product over a week.

 Story maps are an excellent way to help children get ready to write a story.
 They involve drawing out pictures (like a comic strip) to help them sequence their story from the beginning to the middle and then the end.
 This type of literacy activity can be taken outdoors, as well.

 Children can draw 3-6 boxes on the pavement with sidewalk chalk.
 Then they can draw different pictures depicting the main events of the story.
 It can also be nice to add in natural objects onto the images to enhance their story maps.
 They can then practise retelling their story using their story maps to help them remember the order and the details of each part.